olivDiogo/SmartHome/docs/userStories/us07/us07_readme.md

 ## 3. Tests
 _The team will design the best way to test the requirements._

-- The SensorController should be able to add a sensor to a device - [Test Link](../../../src/test/java/SmartHomeDDD/controller/AddSensorToDeviceControllerTest.java)
+- The SensorController should be able to add a sensor to a device - [Test](../../../src/test/java/SmartHomeDDD/controller/AddSensorToDeviceControllerTest.java#L1420)